- Intuitive design tools

 - Annual upgrade fee

-Unfortunately, as downloadable software, CS-Cart comes with its own limitations.
-You have to pay to receive updates and upgrades beyond the first year.
+As open-source software, CS-Cart means you can adapt the pre-built, mobile-friendly storefront theme to meet your specialized eCommerce needs.
+However, as downloadable software, CS-Cart comes with its own limitations.
+While updates and upgrades are included for the first year of use, you’ll have to pay for them after that.
 While daily use of CS-Cart’s admin is fairly straightforward, support is limited.
 When you do encounter an issue, it may be difficult to resolve without spending significant time or money.

 For a full unbiased review of CS-Cart, keep reading.